Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 - `JWT_SECRET`
 - `WHATSAPP_BOT_API_KEY`

-The following environment variables are optional:
+The following environment variables are optional, because on first deployment they do not exist.
+First deployment provides the values, which then must be set in their respective environment.
+Subsequent deployments that redeploy neo4j (excercise caution with this! docs to be created) will provide new Bolt URLs, which must be updated in the respective environment.

 - `NEO_4J_LEDGER_SPACE_BOLT_URL`
 - `NEO_4J_SEARCH_SPACE_BOLT_URL`